vdsm/virtual-dsm/readme.md

         - /dev/dri
     ```

-    As the Intel GPU drivers will be downloaded during installation, you need to re-install DSM when you want to apply this to an existing instance.

   * ### What are the differences compared to the standard DSM?

     There are only two minor differences: the Virtual Machine Manager package is not provided, and Surveillance Station doesn't include any free licenses.